What Is a Safety and Health Coordinator?

 The Construction Site Ordinance obliges building owners to appoint one or more safety and health coordinators for construction sites if employees of several companies work on the site.
-The use of safety and health coordinator is intended to ensure that the activities of all companies are coordinated with each other so that employees do not endanger each other.
+The use of a safety and health coordinator is intended to ensure that the activities of all companies are coordinated with each other so that employees do not endanger each other.

 According to § 3 of the Construction Site Ordinance (Ordinance on Safety and Health Protection on Construction Sites), the safety and health coordinator assumes tasks during the planning and execution of construction projects.
 The coordinator contributes to the fact that the work during the building project, the building process, and the structural plants are accomplished at each time under the necessary measures to industrial safety.
 The coordinator appointment does not release the client from its responsibility to fulfill its obligations under the Construction Site Ordinance (§ 3, 1a BaustellV).